 - Entrance is FREE if you have a National Parks Annual Pass

 - The Oregon Pacific Coast Passport costs $10 per vehicle for 5 days and is honored at 17 popular parks along the Oregon Coast.

 Amenities: Picnic facilities, modern restrooms, gift shop.
 No food is sold on-site, but Newport has a good selection of restaurants and grocery stores.

 - Friends of Yaquina Lighthouses: www.yaquinalights.org

 How else can I help?

 Looking for a flight?
 Portland International Airport is the nearest major airport to Yaquina Head Lighthouse.
 Find the lowest prices on flights with AirfareWatchdog or Skyscanner, then book directly through the airline.
 Find out why HERE.

 Need a place to stay?
 There are lots of hotels and vacation rentals in and around Newport, Oregon.
 Read our tips for finding a great vacation rental HERE.
-Check prices and availability of hotels on TripAdvisor now.
+Click the button below to check prices and availability of hotels on TripAdvisor.

 Need a rental car?
 Driving your own car is the best way to visit the Oregon Coast.
 Find the best rates from dozens of agencies at RentalCars.com.